Welcome to my Genealogy Blog.

 Tombstone Tuesday - WOODRUFF of Connecticut

 In this Southington, Hartford Co., Connecticut cemetery, I have several families buried here.
-Today, I will post photos for my Woodruff famiy.
+Today, I will post photos of my Woodruff family.

 Fortunately, I had some help in locating the below stones, as it is a large cemetery.
-Through my initial use of the Hale Collection, see copy below, I was able to determine two of my Woodruffs were buried in Section 6, and the broken Woodruff stone, I am assuming (oh no, don't do that) he/she/they are those of the original settlers (shown in second photo).
+Through my initial use of the Hale Collection, see copy below, I was able to determine two of my Woodruffs were buried in Section 6, and the broken Woodruff stone, I am assuming he/she/they are those of the original settlers (shown in second photo).

 Samuel Woodruff and Rebeckah Clark Woodruff were my 7th great-grandparents.